Hoyongj/translink_sfu/readme.md

 ## Limitations of the project
 Even though we tried to catch confidence interval for R5, we could not find appropriate data.

-So we assumed the data are normal distributed, even though it can have gamma ditribution.
+So we assumed the data are normal distributed, even though it can have different distribution like gamma.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)